Advertisement

 Regularly checking your shutter count helps assess overall camera health, prevent unexpected malfunctions, and provides trustworthy data for buying or selling used gear.

-Monitor your mirrorless camera's mechanical shutter usage with our free Shutter Count Tool.
+Monitor your mirrorless camera's mechanical shutter usage with our free Shutter Count.net.
 For deeper insights into shooting habits and sensor performance, explore our EXIF Viewer.